 The commands above add the

-bridge-mcsnoop line to the following example bridge in
+bridge-mcsnoop line to the following

 To show the IGMP/MLD snooping bridge state, run